osmcode/osm-area-tools/README.md

 Copy only closed ways from input file to output file.

+### `oat_complex_areas`

+Find all "simple" and "complex" areas and write their IDs to the output files.
+Complex areas are those where the boundary meets itself somewhere, i.e. they have a node more than once in the boundary.
+Simple areas are all others.

 ### `oat_create_areas`

 Assembles areas from their parts and optionally checks them for validity.
 Can